What is Estate Administration?

 Probate Can Be Difficult.

-The emotional trauma brought on by the death of a close family member often is accompanied by bewilderment about the financial and legal steps the survivors must take.
+The emotional trauma brought on by the death of a close family member is often accompanied by bewilderment about the financial and legal steps the survivors must take.
 The spouse who passed away may have handled all of the couple’s finances.
-Or perhaps a child must begin taking care of probating an estate about which he or she knows little.
-And this task may come on top of commitments to family and work that can’t be set aside.
-Finally, the estate itself may be in disarray or scattered among many accounts, which is not unusual with a generation that saw banks collapse during the Depression.
+Or perhaps a child must probate the estate, and they know little about the process.
+This task may come on top of commitments to family and work that can’t be set aside.
+Finally, the estate itself may be in disarray or scattered among many accounts, which is not unusual for generations that saw banks collapse during the Depression.

 What Do I Do?

-Here we’ve set out the steps the surviving family members should take.
+If you or your loved one live in White County, Pulaski County, Saline County, or in cities like Benton, Little Rock, and Sherwood, AR, we’ve set out the steps the surviving family members should take.
 These responsibilities ultimately fall on whoever was appointed executor or personal representative in the deceased family member’s will.
-Matters can be a bit more complicated in the absence of a will, because it may not be clear who has the responsibility of carrying out these steps.
+Matters can be a bit more complicated in the absence of a will because it may not be clear who has the responsibility of carrying out these steps.

 First, secure the tangible property.